Your guide to WooCommerce barcode inventory for manufacturers

 Barcodes can be printed onto any surface using a variety of different methods while containing the exact information you need them to have.
 You can find the same versatility when looking at the range of tools available to manage your WooCommerce barcodes.
 Here are just a few.

 You might want to try and get set up with a WooCommerce barcode system that is most popular with retailers.
 However, manufacturers need to monitor different types of inventories — meaning you’ll need a more robust tool if you’re manufacturing the products you sell on WooCommerce.
 Katana is cloud-based manufacturing software and purpose-built for manufacturers, offering:

-Katana is built to mold around your workflows and comes with a native integration with WooCommerce to help you bridge the gap between sales and your shop floor.
+Katana is built to mold around your workflows and comes with native integration with WooCommerce to help you bridge the gap between sales and your shop floor.
 If you use an e-commerce service that isn’t a built-in integration already, you can always take advantage of the open API and create your own.

 But — the pièce de résistance — if you use Katana, you can integrate your WooCommerce and Katana accounts for an end-to-end WooCommerce barcode scanning system.